Jiaqi-Yuu/Reverse-Engineering-of-AI/README.md

 The inputs is 100 queries listed in 'save_query(cartoon&sketch)' With the data prepared in advance, the training efficiency of the model is greatly improved!

+# PACS
+PACS is an image dataset that has been widely used for OOD(out of distribution) learning.
+We utilize three domains, including Photo(1,670 images), Cartoon(2,344 images) and Sketch(3,929 images), to construct our dataset.
+Each domain contains 7 categories(Dog, Elephant, Giraffe, Guitar, Horse, House, Person).

 ![在这里插入图片描述](https://img-blog.csdnimg.cn/09d6adbbc16e4aaeadd44b30525cfe4c.jpeg#pic_center)